Goa Gajah is a significant Hindu archaeological site.

 The northern side of the complex is dominantly Buddhist while south across the river it’s mostly Shivaite.
 At the southern end are beautiful rice fields and small streams that lead to the Petanu River – another natural site entwined in local Balinese legends.

-The main excavation reveals a large ‘wantilan’ meeting hall and an assortment of large old stone carvings, some of which are restored to their former full glory.
-The pool was last excavated in 1954, features five out of supposedly seven statues depicting Hindu angels holding vases that act as waterspouts.
+The main excavation reveals a large ‘wantilan’ meeting hall and an assortment of large old stone carvings, some of which have been restored to their former full glory.
+The pool was last excavated in 1954 and features five out of supposedly seven statues depicting Hindu angels holding vases that act as waterspouts.

-Various nearby structures reveal Hindu influences dating back to the 10th century, and some relics feature elements of Buddhism dating even earlier to the 8th century.
+Various nearby structures reveal Hindu influences dating back to the 10th century, with some relics featuring elements of Buddhism dating even earlier, to the 8th century.

 Inside the Elephant Cave